dexterfloreza/coe817-network-security/lab4/readme.md

 Your program needs to generate the message of protocol in (1) and display it.
 Then show TA if the same message M could be received by B and C after decryption and signature verification.

-Explain your code and tell how your KDC progfram could successfully forward a message to remainin cients.
-For example, if a chat messge is from A, your program will ensure that KDC wll forward A's message to B and C only.

 Basically, the following sequence of events is followed to successfully forward messages to clients.

 If Alice sends a message: